mariugul/LED-Cube-Code/docs/README.md

 As shown in the code above `PORTB` is set to be the value of `port_b` in the ISR. `PORTB` is a avr-library variable for setting the ports and `port_b` is calculated in the while-loop from the pattern table.
 Only when a plane and a column (or several columns) are on at the same time will a LED light up.
 Because `PORTC` contains IO pins that goes to both columns and planes, it comes last so the power is turned on in that instant all at once.

 #### Calculation of Port Values
 The code below is how the actual calculation of the port values are done.
-This is the value that sets the correct IO pins to high and low.
+This is the value that sets the correct IO pins to high and low depending on what's in the pattern table.
 ```c
 // Calculate port values
 port_b =  (pattern_buf[current_plane] & PORT_B_MASK) >> SHIFT_PORT_B;
 port_c = ((pattern_buf[current_plane] & PORT_C_MASK) >> SHIFT_PORT_C) ^ PLANE_MASK[current_plane]; // XOR to find the current PLANE to turn on
 port_d =  (pattern_buf[current_plane] & PORT_D_MASK); // Don't need a shift
 ```
 The `pattern_buf[current_plane]` is an array holding one pattern line from the pattern table.
 It loads upon start and when the current pattern is finished displaying.
 The `current_plane` makes sure only one plane is selected at a time.
 The array will then return a hex value e.g. `0xFFFF`.
 The `PORT_B_MASK` variable merely filters out the IO pins that we are not using.
 It's returning the value `0x3F00` which is binary `0011 1111 0000 0000`.
 This gives us 5 IO pins in the place of the `1`'s which will eventually be `PB0`, `PB1`, `PB2`, `PB3`, `PB4` and `PB5`.
 Looking at the Arduino Uno Pinout that's the pins 8 to 13.
 Thus far, the calculation of `port_b` is: